 Subscription: via course coordinator Frank Coenjaerts (firstname.lastname@example.org).

-In addition, you will organise and participate in extracurricular activities.
-Think of activities such as organising a congress, a debate, a field trip, writing a ‘popular science’ book, or writing a blog.
+In addition, you will organise extracurricular activities.
+Think of activities such as organising a congress, a debate, a field trip, or writing a ‘popular science’ book.
+You are also excepted to actively participate and contribute to events organized by the honours committee and events organized by fellow honours students.
 You will finish the programme with an honours thesis.